taitulism/map-folder/README.md

 if (result.entries.myApp.type === FOLDER) // ...
 ```
-> There are other entry types, like symlinks, but currently out of this module's scope.
+> There are other entry types like symlinks, currently out of this module's scope.

 &nbsp;